cfpb/design-system/docs/pages/checkboxes.md

   * Text spacing should inform spacing of checkboxes and checkbox should be vertically centered with the first line of text in an option.
 eyebrow: Form elements
-status: Released
-description: Use checkboxes when the user can select more than one option from a list.
-Make clear with helper text that this is the case.
-Use [radio buttons](/design-system/components/radio-buttons) when the user can choose only one option from a list.
-use_cases: ""
 behavior: >-
   Selecting the checkbox or touching the label text next to it should toggle the state of the checkbox on and off.